MGijon/Artificial-Intelligence/README.md

 6. **TensorFlow** : working with TensorFlow library.

-* Embeddings : different examples of embeddings.
+7. **Embeddings** : different examples and self-work whit embeddings.
+Some of then part of my masters tesis.